mwrnd/innova2_xcku15p_ddr4_bram_gpio/README.md

 ## Recreating the Design in Vivado

+Refer to [Vivado XDMA DDR4 Tutorial](https://github.com/mwrnd/notes/tree/main/Vivado_XDMA_DDR4_Tutorial) for detailed notes on recreating a similar design starting with a blank project.

-Run the `source` command from the main Vivado **2021.2** window.
+To recreate this design, run the `source` command from the main Vivado **2021.2** window.
 Only some versions of Vivado successfully implement this block design.

 ```
 cd innova2_xcku15p_ddr4_bram_gpio